 Acupuncture vs Dry Needling?

 Dry needling is a broad term used to differentiate “non-injection” needling from the practice of “injection needling” which utilizes a hypodermic syringe and involves the injection of an agent such as saline or corticosteroid.
 Though it borrows from techniques used by an acupuncturist it is limited in scope.
-Dry needling is usually preformed by a Physical Therapist, whose training with needles is minimal compared to that of an acupuncturist.
-Orthopedic acupuncture is similar in style to the dry needling being preformed by physical therapists.
+Dry needling is usually performed by a Physical Therapist.
+Orthopedic acupuncture is similar in style to the dry needling being performed by physical therapists.